In 'A Higher Loyalty,' James Comey Describes An 'Unethical, Untethered' President

 Your purchase helps support NPR programming.
 How?

-By far the most consequential book yet in the literature of the Trump presidency is arriving as political conflict roils every aspect of that presidency.
+A Higher Loyalty, by far the most consequential book yet in the literature of the Trump presidency, is arriving as political conflict roils every aspect of that presidency.
 Former FBI Director James Comey's scathing review will not settle the arguments about President Trump, nor will it calm the controversy over its author.
 But it will furnish mountains of ammunition for combatants on all sides.

 Comey fires countless fusillades against the president who fired him in May 2017, summing up at the end: "[T]his president is unethical, untethered to truth and institutional values."
 Trump's leadership, Comey says, is "transactional, ego driven and about personal loyalty."